Doctor’s Note: Your Essential Guide to Keratosis Pilaris

 Best Products for Keratosis Pilaris

-Exfoliates + moisturizes.
-A very gentle acid.
+These products contain lactic acid, which both exfoliates + moisturizes.
+Lactic acid is very gentle.
 Choose this if you have very sensitive skin.

 Exfoliates deep into the pore.
 Gentle.
 Should not irritate skin too much.